 The follicle study starts from the 8th to the 10th day of the cycle until the follicle ruptures.
 Usually, the follicles rupture after reaching 20mm size and in women who have regular menstruation, it ruptures 14 days earlier than expected.

-No medications are used during the natural follicular monitoring to stimulate the ovaries.
+No medications are used during the natural follicular monitoring test to stimulate the ovaries.
 Only ultrasound is performed to evaluate the growth of follicles and maturation.
 It is a non-invasive technique to identify the most fertile days of a woman during a menstrual cycle.
 It helps to determine the optimal time for sexual intercourse during the cycle to conceive naturally.
-It also determines whether the cycle is normal.
+Ovulation Cycle Tracking also determines whether the cycle is normal.

-Further treatment is decided based on your ovulation cycle tracing results.
+Further treatment is decided based on your Ovulation Tracking results.
 It is one of the safest fertility treatments free of side effects and also affordable.
 Usually, women under 30 years of age with regular menstrual cycles and unexplained infertility are ideal candidates.